 Cumberland-Smyrna: Edge cities to Atlanta, the Cumberland-Smyrna areas are scaled down amalgams of financial districts and mega-family centric zones.
 Home to offices (more space here than in Miami), malls, hotels, and, recently, The Cobb Energy Performing Arts Centre.
 This area, especially if you work herein, is one of those places you may rarely leave.
 It's clean and has a little bit, but enough of everything to keep you content.
 Of course, if it's more of Hotlanta you seek, downtown is 10 miles Southeast.
 Complexes galore in this area with 1 BR apartments at $600 - $900 per month - be selective at the lower end; the higher end of this range can include non-standard features such as jacuzzi tub in unit, or bonus rooms.
 2 BR pads available for around $1,050.

 Emory-Deactur: Technically, one of the nation's premier universities has an Atlanta zip code, but it reaches into abutting Decatur to fulfill some of it housing, dining, and general entertainment overflow.
-This is a clean, safe, and historic district of Atlanta et al. With quaintly titled neighborhoods like Briarvista and Druid Hills, you can either expect this area to be green space peppered, comfortable and satisfying, or the setting of a David Lynch movie.
+This is a clean, historic district of Atlanta et al. With quaintly titled neighborhoods like Briarvista and Druid Hills, you can either expect this area to be green space peppered, comfortable and satisfying, or the setting of a David Lynch movie.
 From experience, I assure you it's the former.
 You'll find a smattering of cozy parks, restaurants, cafés, and tree-canopied walks in these environs.
 If you want nightlife, you can go either 2, 4, or 6 miles away (Brookwood, Virginia Highlands, and Buckhead Village, respectively) depending on the desired amount you wish to retain of memory, the next morning, in Emory.
 Expect to pay around $800 - $900 for a 1 BR in a professionally managed building.
 2 BR places have a wide range of $1,000 - $1,500 and tend to feather into Atlanta's more tony nooks.

 Buckhead: Originally dotted with estates and rolling hills, Modern Buckhead is now home to an abundance of mansions and has been known (at various times) as the wealthiest, most chic, most exclusive area of Atlanta with little exception, as well as the one most out of favor with other Atlantans.
+Buckhead apartments are known for being very well appointed, having the best amenities.
+It's almost a given that any unit you rent will have in-unit washer and dryer, hardwood floors and of course air conditioning.
+A lot of buildings in this area will also full time doormen to receive packages and let guests into the building.

 Virginia Highlands: Many cities refer to unique enclaves and niches within their limits as "villages."
 This usually translates into "small and wealthy".
-Virginia Highlands is a village, seven in fact, that comprise a prism of residential settings with opportunities for relaxing, exercising, people watching, diversion, and money spending.
+Virginia Highlands is a village, seven, in fact, that comprise a prism of residential settings with opportunities for relaxing, exercising, people watching, diversion, and money spending.
 With sidewalk cafés, bistros, trendy dining, parks, pets, boutiques featuring the sublime to the far out, Virginia Highlands has a deceptively comprehensive urban vibe.
 It's as if Epcot designed it - X paired oddly, but perfectly next to Y and it goes on for several blocks, then stops.
 Bungalows and craftily built homes largely define Virginia Highlands residential landscape - a sweet respite from big.
 Figure $850 per person per BR and you won't go wrong.

 What won't ya have?